‘WHAT HAVE THEY DONE?’ Britain’s media reacts in horror to Meghan and Harry interview

 “Just the four of us now,” read the front cover, focusing on the family’s new chapter in the United States away from palace life and the constraints that come with being a member of Britain’s royal family.

-The Daily Express focused on how the claims would impact reigning monarch Queen Elizabeth II, writing “so sad it has come to this,” while The Independent also lead with “Palace faces crisis.”
+The Daily Express focused on how the claims would impact reigning monarch Queen Elizabeth II, writing “so sad it has come to this,” while the Independent also led with “Palace faces crisis.”